Retrospected/app.picnic/APPSTORE.md

   - eta date
   - eta begin, returning the begin of the 20 minutes delivery timeframe
   - eta end, returning the end of the 20 minutes delivery timeframe
+- Start of the time frame when the delivery is announced
+- End of the time frame when the delivery is announced
 - Your groceries have been delivered, with tokens:
   - delivery date
   - delivery time